stofstik/java-android-rat-admin/README.md

 # java-android-rat-admin

-The command issuer for my Anroid RAT client.
+The command issuer for my Android RAT client.